yogeshkk/KAAU/README.md

 Q6) That's great. how I can test it.

 Ans: You can check in the install section. you can compile the binary or download them from the release section.
-I will be releasing the docker image soon.
+Best way to install in minikube.
+I have provided minikube.yaml in install folder/

 Q7) Imagine if I like a project.
 Then how I can contribute.